monke7769/JSBasics-notebook/README.md

 # JSBasics-notebook

 Containing all the hacks for the JS Basics Test.
-Will add a review ticket soon.
+Review Ticket has been added.
+Will convert to Github Pages as soon as webserver knowledge has been learned.